dsorokin/aivika/README.md

 * allows gathering statistics in time points;

-* hides the technical details in high-level simulation monads (two of them support the recursive do-notation).
+* hides the technical details in high-level simulation monads (three of them support the recursive do-notation).

 Aivika itself is a light-weight engine with minimal dependencies.
 However, it has additional packages [Aivika Experiment] [2] and